M16Nebula/Agile-Software-Engineering-Course-Replication-package-/README.md

-# Replication Materials 📦
+# Replication Materials 📦💻

-This repository contains the full replication package accompanying the paper: An Empirical Study of Student Team Collaboration and Success in an Agile Software Engineering Course
+### This repository contains the full replication package accompanying the paper: An Empirical Study of Student Team Collaboration and Success in an Agile Software Engineering CourseThis repository contains supporting materials used in our research.
-Authors: Damjan Fujs, Damjan Vavpotič and Marko Poženel.
-Journal: Automated Software Engineering
-The package includes datasets, survey instruments, user story sets, R analysis scripts, and outputs necessary to fully reproduce all results reported in the manuscript.

-# 📁 Repository Structure
-├── data/
-├── survey/
-├── user\_stories/
-├── analysis/
-└── README.md

-# 📘 Dataset
-All datasets used in the study are available in the data/ directory.

-# Notes

-Data are anonymized following guidelines for educational research.
-IDs are pseudonymized and cannot be linked back to students.

-#📋 Survey Instrument (1KA)

-# Contains the full text of all survey items exactly as presented to students, including:

-#

-# 📝 User Story Sets

-# The project used multiple user story sets for team assignments.

-#

-#

-# 📊 R Analyses

-All statistical analyses from the manuscript are contained in the analysis/ directory.

-#

-# 🙌 Citation

-If you use this dataset or code, please cite:

-# \[TO BE DONE WHEN PUBLISHED]

-#

-#

-# Key AI Features to Support Scrum Software Engineering - Supporting materials used in the research💻

-### This repository contains supporting materials used in our research.
 Note that a more detailed description of the research methodology and approach is included in the research paper.

 > [!TIP]
 > The research is published in [TBD](TBD) Journal (ISSN 0000-0000) [^1].
 > Please check the open-access paper here for more information: 🔴TO BE DONE WHEN PUBLISHED🔴.
+> Authors: Damjan Fujs, Damjan Vavpotič and Marko Poženel.
+> Journal: Automated Software Engineering

 > [!NOTE]
-> This repository includes the complete survey dataset and detailed focus group documentation to ensure transparency and reproducibility.
+> The package includes datasets, survey instruments, user story sets, R analysis scripts, and outputs necessary to fully reproduce all results reported in the manuscript.
-> If you have any questions, please contact the author of the study at the email address provided in the published paper: 🔴TO BE DONE WHEN PUBLISHED🔴.
+> If you have any questions, please contact the author of the study at the email address: damjan.fujs[[a.t]]fri.uni-lj.si

 The repository consists of the following files/folders:

 👉 Readme file 📜
 Basic information about the repository.
 Here, the materials used by the participants (industry experts and experienced Scrum practitioners) in the research are described.

+📋 Survey Instrument (1KA)
+TODO
+📘 Dataset
+All datasets used in the study are available in the data/ directory.
+📊 R Analyses
+All scripts are available here.
 👉 Materials 📃
 The repository contains materials related to the research.
 Here you can find the following:

-- [Focus_group_starting_point.pdf](Focus_group_starting_point.pdf) -> This document was sent to the recruited focus group participants (industry experts) before the focus group was conducted to familiarize them with what was going to be discussed [^2].
-- [Informed_consent.pdf](Informed_consent.pdf) -> Basic information to the survey participants (experienced Scrum practitioners) about the research.
-This document contains all the basic information about the research (basic research information such as duration, conditions of participation, ethical approval reference number, etc.).
-- [Survey_questionnaire.pdf](Survey_questionnaire.pdf) (based on Kano method) -> The questionnaire we used in the research for survey participants [^3].
-- [Focus_group_description.pdf](Focus_group_description.pdf) -> Document with a more detailed description of the focus group process.
-Here you can find all the information about how we conducted the focus group.
-This ensures the transparency and reproducibility of our approach.
-- [Data.xlsx](https://github.com/M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/blob/main/Data.xlsx) -> Dataset collected as part of our research.
-It also includes a description of variables (codebook).
-- [Appendix_aggregated_table_team_size.pdf](Appendix_aggregated_table_team_size.pdf) -> Full descriptions of SAISFs regarding prioritization of SAISFs according to Scrum team size.
-Note that only the abbreviations are presented in the article [^4].
-- [Appendix_aggregated_table_Scrum_roles.pdf](Appendix_aggregated_table_Scrum_roles.pdf) -> Full descriptions of SAISFs regarding prioritization of SAISFs according to Scrum roles.
-Note that only the abbreviations are presented in the article [^5].
+📝 User Story Sets

+- [Material_user-stories-for-scrum-tool.pdf](Material_user-stories-for-scrum-tool.pdf) -> This document contains set of user stories used during the student project.

 👉**Source**: 🔴TO BE DONE WHEN PUBLISHED🔴

 ***💡NOTES:***
 [^1]: The published article is part of the "TO BE DONE".
-[^2]: This is not a complete list, but only to help the participants in the focus group to more easily imagine and express their wishes for what AI functions would help them in managing projects in the field of software development.
-[^3]: It is an exported document (we conducted the survey on the [1ka.si](https://1ka.arnes.si/index.php?lang_id=2) platform).
-[^4]: A comprehensive table containing full descriptions of all acronyms has been added to the repository to facilitate ease of reference.
-[^5]: A comprehensive table containing full descriptions of all acronyms has been added to the repository to facilitate ease of reference.